hyung-hwan/hawk/README.md

  - return
  - while

 However, these words can be used as normal names in the context of a module call.
 For example, mymod::break.
-In practice, the predefined names used for built-in commands, functions, and variables are treated as if they are reserved since you can't create another denifition with the same name.
+In practice, the predefined names used for built-in commands, functions, and variables are treated as if they are reserved since you can't create another definition with the same name.

 ## Values

-- unitialized value
+- uninitialized value
 - character
 - integer
 - floating-point number